yamshy/nextflow-pipelines/pipelines/ampliseq/README.md

 Expect the workflow to finish in a few minutes with test-sized outputs in your selected `--outdir`.

-> Requires Nextflow `24.04.4` (later releases drop the Groovy helper used in the config include).
+> Requires Nextflow `23.10.2` (newer releases drop the Groovy helper used in the config include).